 October 15th is White Cane Safety Day in Madison

-Mayor Satya Rhodes-Conway and Common Council has proclaimed Thursday, October 15, 2020 as “White Cane Safety Day” in the City of Madison.
+Mayor Satya Rhodes-Conway and Common Council have proclaimed Friday, October 15, 2021 as “White Cane Safety Day” in the City of Madison.
 White Cane Safety Day promotes awareness of people walking who use white canes or guide dogs to assist them and to increase awareness of Wisconsin’s White Cane Law, which requires that motorists come to a full stop before approaching closer than 10 feet to a pedestrian who is using a white cane or service animal.

-In a recent survey conducted by the Wisconsin Council of the Blind & Visually Impaired this year, nearly half of respondents said people in their communities were somewhat unaware or completely unaware of the White Cane Law.
+In a survey conducted by the Wisconsin Council of the Blind & Visually Impaired last year, nearly half of respondents said people in their communities were somewhat unaware or completely unaware of the White Cane Law.

-“White Cane Safety Day is an opportunity to highlight the role that we all play in ensuing that our streets are safe for pedestrians, particularly those who are blind or visually impaired,” said Yang Tao, City Traffic Engineer.
-“As the recently launched Vision Zero initiative focuses on the City’s commitment to reducing all serious and fatal injuries while increasing mobility and equity for everyone, this is something we will continue to develop and focus on.”
+“White Cane Safety Day is an opportunity to highlight the role that we all play in ensuring that our streets are safe for pedestrians, particularly those who are blind or visually impaired,” said Yang Tao, City Traffic Engineer.
+“As the City’s Vision Zero initiative focuses on our commitment to reducing all serious and fatal injuries while increasing mobility and equity for everyone, this is something we will continue to develop and focus on.”